oroinc/documentation/commerce/user_guide/marketing_web_catalog/create.rst

 .. image:: /user_guide/img/marketing/web_catalogs/WebCatalogCreate_demo.png
    :class: with-border

-Now you are ready to organize catalog content into the desired structure that will define the navigation and menu look and feel on the OroCommerce Front Store:
+Now you are ready to organize catalog content into the desired structure that will define the navigation and menu look and feel on the OroCommerce store frontend:

 .. include:: edit_web_catalog_content_tree.rst
    :start-after: start